yjiang724/vue-pku/README.md

 # vue-pku
-> vue-pku for vue.js, built in with PKU style compontents..
+> vue-pku for vue.js, built in with PKU style compontents.

 vue-pku is an ui components library base on vuejs and awsome font , which helps you build your web application in pku style.